EsmeraldaMar/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 0) it updates the value that is pointed to, by 98.
 1) it swaps the values of two integers
 2) it returns length of string.
+3) it prints a string then a new line to stdout